GitauHarrison/notes/twilio_sendgrid/01_create_acccount.md

 ![Create Sender](/images/sendgrid/create_account/create_sender.png)

-Click create to create your sender.
+Click **Create** to create your sender.
 An verification email will be sent to your inbox.
 Once verified, you are all set.